 Just after you hike past Little Shovel Campground at 8.3 kilometres, the trail heads onto the alpine tundra.
 In early fall the colours are already starting.
 From here through to the Snowbowl Campground the views are splendid.

-Day 2: Hiking the Skyline Trail: Snowbowl Campground to Tekarra Campground
+Day 2: The Skyline Trail, Jasper from Snowbowl Campground to Tekarra Campground

 Today our plan was to hike from Snowbowl Campground to Tekarra Campground, a distance of 18.2 kilometres.
 It was definitely a longer and tougher day than the day before, but it was also one of the hiking highlights of my life.